Booker, Oubre rally Suns from 19 down past Blazers 122-116 - WHIZ News

-After trailing by 19, the Suns roared back to win their second consecutive game and hand Portland its fourth straight defeat.

-A 3-pointer by Oubre gave Phoenix a 120-114 lead with 43.8 seconds left.
-After the shot, Oubre blew kisses to the Blazers crowd.
+A 3-pointer by Oubre gave the Suns a 120-114 lead with 43.8 seconds left.
+After the shot, he blew kisses to the crowd while jogging around the court as Portland called a timeout.

+“I think I feel like the first two I blew ‘em some kisses, they booed me.
+And then after I hit ‘em, they just expected the kisses,” Oubre said.
+“It’s love all the way around the world.”

+Williams also was proud of the effort from Deandre Ayton, who had 12 points in 20 minutes off the bench in just his third game of the season.

+“I thought he gave us juice,” Williams said.
+“Guys had confidence in him to not only plug the middle, but just having that size and athleticism.
+We haven’t had a hand above the rim in a long time.”

-Damian Lillard had 33 points and CJ McCollum scored 25 for Portland.
+Damian Lillard scored 33 points and McCollum added 25 for Portland.
 Hassan Whiteside had 16 points and 22 rebounds.

-Lillard’s four-point play gave the Blazers a 24-13 lead with 4:37 left in the first quarter.
-Lillard hit his first five 3s and scored 16 points in the opening period.
+“It hurt from the standpoint that we were winning the game, we came out extremely well,” Carmelo Anthony said after shooting 4 for 16.
+“This is one of those games that we let slip away from us.”

 TIP-INS

-Suns: After missing the previous five games with an ankle injury, Ayton was in the lineup for just the third time this season.
-After serving a 25-game suspension, Ayton got hurt.
-But after consecutive workouts, the Suns decided to let the former No. 1 pick loose.
+Suns: Ayton missed the previous five games with an ankle injury.
+He got hurt after serving a 25-game suspension.
+Following consecutive workouts, the Suns decided to let the former No. 1 pick loose.

 “It’s just part of our season so far.
 We’re just thankful to have him back.
-He’s progressed well in his treatment and workouts on the floor,” coach Monty Williams said.
+He’s progressed well in his treatment and workouts on the floor,” Williams said.
 “He’s been working his butt off in simulations of games.
 He felt really good yesterday and this morning and after shootaround.
 So we just thought it best to get him out there.
-We’ll watch his minutes obviously.”
+We’ll watch his minutes, obviously.”

-Aron Baynes remained the starting center for Phoenix as Ayton came off the bench.
+Aron Baynes remained the starting center as Ayton came off the bench.

 UP NEXT